trinodb/docker-images/README.md

 To release a snapshot version of the repository do the following

 1. `docker login`
-2. Verify in the Makefile that `VERSION` is set to something ending in -SNAPSHOT.
+2. Verify in the `version` file that the value is set to something ending in -SNAPSHOT.
 3. `make snapshot`

 To release a release (final) version of the repository do the following

 1. `docker login`
-2. Verify in the Makefile that `VERSION` is set to something *not* ending in -SNAPSHOT.
+2. Verify in the `version` file that the value is set to something *not* ending in -SNAPSHOT.
 3. `make release`

 To release a snapshot or final version, you must log in to docker using the